 Project 1 : Patients as partners

-As a public institution, HUG is committed to offering high-quality services.
-As the beneficiaries, patients are very well placed to judge the organization of the care and services.
+As the primary beneficiaries of the services provided by the hospital, patients are very well placed to judge the organization of the care and services.
+They are key players in discussions.

 Project 2 : Staff in action